chrc-exhibit/chrc-interactive-river/location.md

 Body content for the location sidebar.

 > **NOTE**: Some older entries may appear to have a larger font-size for the first paragraph when viewing in the rich-text editor.
-This is leftover from an earlier design and can be ignored.
+This is left-over from an earlier design and can be ignored.

 <figure align="center">
 <img src="./assets/content.jpg" width="960" />